-Location Program/Unit Conclusions ALL Data analysis: CSKLS is working with NCSSSP and Adult Ed to create a managed enrollment format to provide more direct instruction and increase student attendance, persistence, and study time.
-Pilot program in 2015/2016 increasesd GED success by 200%.
+Location Program/Unit Conclusions ALL Data analysis: CSKLS needs help getting data on student success from instutional mechanisms.
+It is very difficult to access useful data such as students who take CSKLS math and then get a certificate, or students who move from noncredit to credit.
 ALL Data analysis: Data provided by District indicates significant drop in student retention and success.
 Department has determined that over 60% of stsudents in CSKLS reading/writing classes (312/313) have identified and significant learning or other disabilities.
 Support from DRD has been limited and retention of this population is low.
-Department has shifted funds to hire its own STNC instructional facilitator to provide additional support for those students.
+Canta Dara Department continues to hire its STNC instructional facilitator to provide additional support for those students.
 Santa Rosa Data analysis: 90% of CSKLS math instructors regularly use technology in the classroom and would like to use the same technology (computer with projector and screen) in the CSKLS Math Lab.
 The Math Lab is in the process of being converted to a smart room.
-Santa Rosa Data analysis: A high percentage of students surveyed after Math Jam sessions indicate that the 2-hour session made a difference in their confidence and/or their retake score.
+Santa Rosa Data analysis: A high percentage of students surveyed after Math Jam sessions indicate that the 2-hour session Santa Kosa made a difference in their confidence and/or their retake score.
 Math Jams are fulfilling their function and are now funded and tracked by Student Success, although an experienced CSKLS instructor still runs the workshops.
 ALL Data analysis: Based on information from sources from Adult Ed, Student Equity, and Noncredit Student Success and Support Program, data regarding passage of the GED, students moving from noncredit to credit, noncredit to certificate programs, and persistence in Math and English pathways is essentially non-existent, so it is hard to determine the effectiveness of the program.
-Department has initiated greater communication with the Assessment ALL Office and will ask new AA and IAs to be trained in data mining.
-ALL Santa Rosa Data and here the COVICE and the Data and the COVICE 212 and 212 here data and the data and the Santa Kosa Data analysis: The CSKLS English Pathway courses (CSKLS 312 and 313) have determined that a dedicated lab, rather than DHR hours, increases student success.
-Since instructors have been successful in scheduling labs to follow lecture, curriculum will be changed to make labs scheduled.
-Petaluma Data Analysis: PET Tutorial Center has received Student Equity funds for tutors to meet the needs of more math i ctatulla students.
+Department needs direction and support from college to access and provide useful data in these areas.
+ALL Santa Rosa Data analysis: The CSKLS English Pathway courses (CSKLS 312 and 313) have determined that a dedicated lab, rather than DHR hours, increases student success.
+Since instructors have been successful in scheduling labs to D ( 1 follow lecture, curriculum will be changed to make labs scheduled.
+Petaluma Data Analysis: PET Tutorial Center has received Student Equity funds for tutors to meet the needs of more math students.
 Spanish GED classes have very wide range of skill levels among students, so two levels of GED are now being offered offered and enrollment has increased.
-Additional adjunct faculty may be required for Tutorial Center to provde instructor of record coverage if SRJC is to claim apportionment for all hours.
-Santa Rosa Santa Rosa Data analysis: 80% of CSKLS faculty use technology.
-Not all are able to be accommodated with smart classroom. builtu Hobu Luckily, Doyle Library has offered CSKLS priority in scheduling its new hi-tech classroom.
+Santa Rosa being onered onered and emonment has mereased.
+Santa Rosa Data analysis: 80% of CSKLS faculty use technology.
+Not all are able to be accommodated with smart classrooms.
+Bullu Robu CSKLS needs another dedicated smart classroom.
 ALL ALL Data analysis: Rate of passing the GED has increased due to revisions in the CSKLS CDCP program based on training for instructors and more direct instruction for students.
-Support from Adult Ed has made a difference.
-Department will focus on outreach using College outreach staff at all sites.
-ALL Data analysis: The department has 7 full-time faculty, which includes one working at a 75% load and 3 that are tenure track.
+Students are even more successful on the HiSET, so department will shift focus to that test in Fall 2017.
+ALL Data analysis: The department has 7 full-time faculty, which includes the chair, 2 on reduced load, and 4 that are tenure track.
 It has 64 adjunct faculty, all of whom are currently working.
 The District percentage of 37% FT : 63 % ADJ does not correctly reflect how skewed the ratio is and difficult the lack of dependable, full-time involvement makes all department operations: SLO assessment, scheduling, evaluations, curriculum development, etc. Added to this are the 25 classified employees that need evaluations and the 16 STNCs that need PAFs, scheduling, and orientation.
-THIS DEPARTMENT CONTINUES TO NEED MORE FULL-TIME FACULTY to adequately serve basic skills and tutorial students.
-The hiring of the full-time faculty in Petaluma failed, and two or three more CSKLS regular faculty will be retiring in Spring 2017.
-The integrity of the department depends on hiring new faculty.
+THIS DEPARTMENT CONTINUES TO NEED MORE FULL-TIME FACULTY to adequately serve basic skills and tutorial students. aucquatery serve basic skins and futurnal students.